Last updated on 30.06.2020

 Yeryüzü Doktorları carried out their first activities in this area by organizing psychosocial support activities for the local people after the 2011 Van Earthquake and the Soma Disaster in 2014.
-In the later period, work on psychosocial support continued and many projects have been developed.
-In addition, regular psychological support services were provided in the clinics where basic health services were provided.
+In the later period, work on psychosocial support continued and many projects have been developed after identifying their current local psychological health system.

 Following the permissions taken from parents, the trained teachers applied MODP module to students aged between 9-14 years, who were selected as a result of the psychological screenings, as groups of 10, in company with weekly supervisions during 8 weeks.
 Application of the MODP module by the teachers to the students reduced potential relation problems that may stem from language problems and cultural differences as well as it enabled teachers to gain the skill of applying this module in company with supervision.
 Furthermore, it was aimed that the Syrian teachers and students would develop mechanisms for coping with the traumas they experienced and that these mechanisms would be permanent in the long term.

-Under the project, which was developed with the intent of improving fraternity emotions between Turkish and Syrian kids and contributing to social swarming, one class from a school where Syrian children receive education and one class from a school where Turkish children receive education were specified and the children in the determined classes were brought together with specific periods in order to carry out various activities.
-At these gatherings, various drama games and activities selected in a manner that language differences will not cause a problem and pictures were drawn within the scope of the workshops.

-Young Doctors Worldwide volunteers and Doctors Worldwide Turkey Psychosocial Support Team that had undergone the psychoeducation necessary within the project coordinated all of these games and workshops.
+In May 2015, under this project, which was developed with the intent of improving fraternity emotions between Turkish and Syrian kids and contributing to social swarming, one class from a school where Syrian children receive education and one class from a school where Turkish children receive education were specified and the children in the determined classes were brought together with specific periods in order to carry out various activities.
+At these gatherings, various drama games and activities selected in a manner that language differences wouldn’t cause a problem and pictures were drawn within the scope of the workshops.
+Yeryüzü Doktorları volunteers had undergone the psychoeducation necessary within the project coordinated all of these games and workshops.

-At the end of the project, the pictures which are products of the workshops, were exhibited in Taksim Subway Station and were visited by thousands of people.
+At the end of the project, the pictures which were products of the workshops, were exhibited in Taksim Subway Station on 25-30 May and were visited by thousands of people.
 Moreover, the students who participated in this project were also taken to this exhibition and had the chance to see their own works.

 As a result of the project, it was ensured that the children could convey their feelings to their works by gathering around the same art work, express themselves much better and discover their talents.
 Furthermore, it was contributed to the increasing of unity and solidarity emotions thanks to swarming games and the various works made together by Turkish and Syrian students.

-As a result of the study, participants were informed about psychological disorders, symptoms of these and ways of protecting from them, support was given for increase of their psychological endurance and disorders such as secondary trauma were tried to be prevented.
+As a result of the study, participants were informed about psychological disorders, symptoms of these and ways of protecting from them, support was given to increase of their psychological endurance and disorders such as secondary trauma were tried to be prevented.

 What can you do?